Bainsbe/unifyiq/unifyiq/README.md

    pip3 install -r requirements.txt
     ```
 3. Follow the instruction [here](/unifyiq/fetchers/README.md) to setup slack data source
-    1. **Note:** You can skip to [Configure your fetchers](/unifyiq/fetchers/README.md#configuring-the-fetcher) step if
-       you are using Alternative Testing Setup

 4. Copy the [config file](/unifyiq/conf/unifyiq.ini) to your home directory
    ```commandline
    cp ~/unifyiq/unifyiq/conf/unifyiq.ini ~/